aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/symbology-and-format/specifying-symbology-barcode/_index.md

 import com.aspose.barcode.EncodeTypes;
 ```

-## 1. Set Up Your Document Directory
+## 1. set up your document directory

 Create a folder on your machine where the generated barcode image will be saved.
 This directory must exist before you run the code.